wilbcn/Splunk/Splunk-Investigations-1.md

-# 🔍 Splunk Cloud: Scenario-Based Investigations, Alerts & Dashboards
+# 🔍 Splunk Cloud: Splunk Cloud: Detecting & Mitigating Unauthorised Access to Sensitive Files

 ## 📖 Overview
-This is a follow up project to my initial Splunk Cloud setup with Universal Forwarders on both a Windows & Linux machine.
-In this project, I aim to simulate real-world security scenarios, perform further SPL queries, and create alerts and dashboards, to develop a deeper understanding of Splunk and to gain hands-on experience.
-To accompany this documentation, I will refer to the MITRE ATTACK framework, referencing real world examples for prevention and detection strategies.
-I will then leverage the knowledge gained to assist me in the Blue Team Level 1 certifcation exam.
+This project expands upon my Splunk Cloud setup with Universal Forwarders by focusing on a specific security scenario: securing /etc/shadow and /etc/passwd from unauthorized access attempts.
+The goal is to detect, alert, and mitigate potential threats using Splunk SPL searches, alerts, and the MITRE ATT&CK framework.

+By structuring our detection and response techniques around MITRE's T1003.008 (OS Credential Dumping), I ensure alignment with real-world security methodologies.
+This project also serves as a learning resource for developing Blue Team skills, including log analysis, alerting, and security monitoring.

 [Splunk Cloud Setup](https://github.com/wilbcn/Splunk/blob/main/Splunk-Cloud-HomeLab.md)

 ## 🎯 Goals
-- Simulate security events for log analysis and threat detection.
-- Perform more advanced SPL searches to hands-on experience and development.
+✅ Detect unauthorized access attempts on /etc/shadow and /etc/passwd.
-- Create real-time alerts for security incidents.
+✅ Create real-time alerts for security monitoring.
-- Utilise the MITRE ATTACK Framework to align with real-world adversary tactics.
-- Develop dashboards for proactive log monitoring and visualisation.
+✅ Apply MITRE ATT&CK-aligned detection & mitigation strategies.
+✅ Implement group-based access controls to proactively restrict access.
+✅ Develop a structured approach to security monitoring in Splunk Cloud.

 ### 🔍 MITRE ATT&CK Framework Integration
 This project also allowed me to gain essential experience using MITRE ATT&CK.
 By structuring our tests and detections based on MITRE techniques, I can ensure our Splunk implementation mirrors industry best practices for security monitoring.
 Below are the MITRE techniques referred to in this project, which I carried out during the practical tests.